YinYang117/Hero-Builder/commands.md

 | `heroku authorizations:create` | Once authenticated, use this to generate an Oauth token |
 | `heroku run -a hero-builder-app` | Run a command from within the deployed container on Heroku |

+Heroku commands
-heroku run -a hero-builder-app heroku logs --tail -a hero-builder-app heroku run -a hero-builder-app flask seed all
+heroku run -a hero-builder-app flask seed undo heroku run -a hero-builder-app flask seed all heroku run -a hero-builder-app heroku logs --tail -a hero-builder-app

 -->